uiuc-sst/asr24/README.md

 This approach converts phones directly to L words.
 This is less noisy than using multiple cross-trained ASRs to make English words from which phone strings are extracted, merged by [PTgen](https://github.com/uiuc-sst/PTgen), and reconstituted into L words.

+A full description with performance measurements is on [arXiv](https://arxiv.org/abs/1909.07285).

 <!-- To refresh this TOC,
 Just once:
   `wget https://raw.githubusercontent.com/ekalinin/github-markdown-toc/master/gh-md-toc`